-Arcadia Abroad is looking forward to supporting you as you pursue your study abroad program this spring.
-While the influence of COVID-19 and related challenges will have a tremendous impact on your semester, we are confident that your experience will excite you, challenge you, and help you build resilience, skills, and memories to last a lifetime.
+Arcadia Abroad is looking forward to supporting you as you pursue your study abroad program!
+While the influence of COVID-19 and its related challenges are still present worldwide, we are confident that your experience will excite you, challenge you, and help you build resilience, skills, and memories to last a lifetime.

 While no one knows what the next few months or years may look like given the unique reality of COVID-19, one thing remains constant - Arcadia Abroad places you, the student, at the center of all we do.